narvalotech/jonathan.rico.live/content/blog/2023-11-13/index.md

 We will mostly use those events to name the different threads in the UI.
 Event code is `M`.

-For example, we store each new thread we encounter in a dict, and a simple for-loop adds their names as meta-events:
+For instance, we store each new thread we encounter in a dict, and a simple for-loop adds their names as meta-events:

 ```python
 def add_metadata(name, pid, tid, args):